 Since ARID1B is not an enzyme, our strategy is to selectively degrade ARID1B.
 Our platform allows us to generate full BAF complexes containing only ARID1A or ARID1B.
-Using our platform, we have conducted high throughput screens and have discovered binders to the ARID1B protein that we will seek to optimize as protein degrader product candidates.
+Using our platform, we have conducted high throughput screens and have validated selective chemical matters to the ARID1B protein that we are seeking to optimize as protein degrader product candidates.